Josh Lowe Preview, Player Props: Rays vs. Rockies

-On Tuesday, Josh Lowe (.390 on-base percentage in past 10 games, 66 points above season-long percentage) and the Tampa Bay Rays play the Colorado Rockies, whose starting pitcher will be Ty Blach.
+On Wednesday, Josh Lowe (.390 on-base percentage in past 10 games, 66 points above season-long percentage) and the Tampa Bay Rays play the Colorado Rockies, whose starting pitcher will be Austin Gomber.
 First pitch is at 6:40 PM ET.

-In his most recent game, he went 1-for-4 with an RBI against the Angels.
+In his last game he had a one-hit showing (1-for-4) against the Angels.

 Josh Lowe Game Info & Props vs. the Rockies